 Here’s the problem those companies all have.
 They’re big and generally slow.
 And then there’s their compute platform.
 It would be like using an iPhone 4 versus using an iPhone 6.”

-Mr. Binder says Level3 needs 1 million subscribers to turn a profit and he will need every ounce of this advantage if the company is is to be successful.
+Mr. Binder says Layer3 TV needs 1 million subscribers to turn a profit and he will need every ounce of this advantage if the company is to be successful.

 There are some formidable obstacles that must be overcome for the company to achieve that goal.